adamrmelnyk/blag/content/post/taocp-vol-2-seminumerical-algorithms.md

   * the proof for this is a few pages long, and I'm no mathematician so it won't be included or explained here.
     * JK I might
 * Potency
-  * Add explaination here and why it's important -->
+  * Add explanation here and why it's important -->

 ### Combing random number generators